 Theater in Franco’s Spain.
 Setting a Path Toward Freedom.
 Franco´s regime repressed many of the cultural expressions in Spain, including the important theatrical tradition.
 In the 50s, with Franco firmly established in power, playwrights began to use historical works to create a path toward renewed creativity allowing for a resurgence of freedom of imagination, intuition and poetics.
 The objective was to instill in society ideas for reinterpreting history thereby opening the way for a non-confrontational denouncing of social realities and injustice, double standards, the repression of women and other minorities, etc.

-Male and Female Communication in Spanish.
+Gender, Communication and Literature: A Masculine and Feminine Comparison.
 Gender as expressed through language is seen in this course in both oral and written communication.
 Topics, forms of expression, uses of language to respond to gender issues, male/female language will be observed with a view to debate on language change in Spanish.

-A History of Translation Exemplified by Translations from English to Spanish.
-A view of how translation has progressed throughout history.
-Examples of types of translations using English texts translated to Spanish, will not only show how translation works, but will also compare English and Spanish grammar and vocabulary.
+Intercultural Aspects of Translation as Exemplified by Translations from English to Spanish.
+A view of how intercultural aspects have evolved throughout the history of translation.
+Examples of types of translations using English texts translated to Spanish will show the effects of culture on English and Spanish grammar, vocabulary and semantics.

 Known and Anonymous.
 Women in History and Women’s History (Spain, 15th-20th Centuries).
 Observation, analysis, and discussion of the social and economic conditions of women who have been, and still are marginalized in modern Spanish society.
 Students will actively participate in organizations that work for women’s rights in Cordoba.